xon52/x5-modal/MIGRATION.md

 ## New way to define a modal component

-The biggest change has been to remove the <x5-modal> element (which was used to define props within your modal component).
+The biggest change has been to remove the `<x5-modal>` element (which was used to define props within your modal component).

 Now you can register any component via `$x5.registerModal(name, component)` as a modal as long as you give it a unique name.

 A name is no longer required in the modal component itself.

-To still allow for you to still define modal options from within the component you want to register (replacing the <x5-modal> element options system), you can use a special setOptions `$emit` on the `created()` hook:
+To still allow for you to still define modal options from within the modal component, you can use a setOptions `$emit` on the `created()` hook.
+You can also use this `$emit` if you want to edit an open modal's options.

 ```js
 // From within the component you want to use as a modal